-How do you get started with work platforms and maximizing your space?
-The following outlines several considerations to keep in mind when thinking about adding a work platform for your facility.
+So, how do you get started with work platforms and maximizing your space?
+The following outlines several considerations to keep in mind when thinking about adding a work platform.

 1. Determine a use for your new-found mezzanine space

 How will you use the new space?
 Storage, kitting, in-plant offices, multi-use?
 How will the mezzanine space integrate within your operations and process?
 Where will the mezzanine be located inside your facility?
 What is your ceiling height?
 How will the mezzanine adapt to your future growth plans?
 These answers will help determine the best mezzanine decking and framing options for your application.

 The floor in your facility is an important extension of a safe mezzanine platform.
 Wildeck needs to know if the slab will support the mezzanine platform and load.
 The concrete slab determines several key factors when designing a mezzanine and if the installation process will include additional measures to prepare the slab for a mezzanine.